PDC-support/openmp-lab-exercises/intro_lab/README.md

 Hints:

-- We can use a shared variable pi to be updated concurrently by different threads.
+- We can use a shared variable &pi; to be updated concurrently by different threads.
 However, this variable needs to be protected with a critical section or an atomic access.
 - Use critical and atomic before the update ``pi += step``